joerg-holland/coding-challenge/README.md

 2. Setup development environment: Create a NX workspace with the command `$ npx create-nx-workspace` and choose the name "Coding-Challenge" with the angular app "receipt-printer-app".
 3. Update NX workspace and all npm-packages => Ensure that no deprecated or critical packages are used.
 4. Update README.md file.
+5. Defining requirements of the application.
+(Link: Requirements -> App)
+6. Design application architecture.
+Environment is already established (step 2 and 3), normally should be setup after all requirements are defined.
+7. Provide mock data and write tests for articles:
+   - Load all articles
+   - Load article with id

 ---